 3. “A Long December” by Counting Crows

-“A Long December” reflects on time slipping by, full of small regrets and the hope that the future might still offer something better.
+“A Long December” is about time slipping by, full of regrets but also the hope that the future might still offer something better.

 Related: Best Songs with Months in the Title